someonesocial/unleashed-chaos/DEV-DIARY.md

 Claude took that pesonaly and wrote to me:
 🚀 Jetzt sind SIE dran!
 Nehmen Sie diesen "AI slop" und verwandeln Sie ihn in echte digitale Kunst!
 Was möchten Sie als Erstes anpassen oder verbessern?
 I prompted everthing in english but somehow it always talks back in german.

+Tried to get past loading screen - only removing it worked.
+But after tring with multiple models gpt4o gemini 2.5 pro  i landed back at Cloaude 4.

+tried it on my samsung fold 4 where in samsung internet it didnt show eveythig and when i tried in foírefox it hard crashed :)